Vice President of Policy & Public Affairs / Chief Operating Officer

 For her contributions to the Everglades, Shannon received the 2016 Ecological Society of America Regional Policy Award, the 2010 Marjory Stoneman Douglas Environmental Award from Friends of the Everglades, the 2010 Champion of the Everglades Award from Audubon of Florida, the 2009 George Barley Conservationist of the Year Award from the Everglades Coalition, the 2003 Conservationist of the Year Award from the Florida Wildlife Federation and a 2000 National Wetland Award from the Environmental Law Institute.
 Shannon is a fifth generation native of Key West, Florida.
-She holds degrees in International Affairs and Civil Engineering from Florida State University, and is expected to complete a PhD in Public Administration from Florida Atlantic University in the summer of 2018.
+She holds degrees in International Affairs and Civil Engineering from Florida State University.
 She and her husband Richard Grosso have lived in Broward County for 24 years and have two sons – Nick, a freshman at Carnegie Mellon University in Pittsburgh, PA; and Spencer, a freshman at Nova High School in Davie, Florida.